SophistSolutions/Stroika/README.md

 ﻿# Stroika v2.1

-Stroika is a modern, portable, thread-savvy C++ application framework.
-It makes applications easier to write by providing safe, flexible, modular building blocks which can be easily combined because they are designed to fit together.
+Stroika is a modern, portable, thread-savvy, C++ application framework.
+It makes writing high performance C++ applications easier by providing safe, flexible, modular building blocks which can be easily combined.

 It is comprised of 2 layers, the [Foundation](Library/Sources/Stroika/Foundation/ReadMe.md), which provides directly usable classes, and a series of domain specific [Framework](Library/Sources/Stroika/Frameworks/ReadMe.md)s which provide a rich collection of code in different domains.